 Why Use Excel Gantt Chart Templates?

 If you are managing a simple project, Excel Gantt chart templates are wonderful.
 They save time, money, and let you jump right into your project.

 If you’re a PhD student submitting your thesis plan to your adviser, being able to put together a Gantt chart quickly, and for free, is a big help!
 If you’re plotting out a private side project, you can avoid the task management SaaS options and their costs with an online search.
 Maybe you need to slap together a Gantt chart for a presentation somewhere, and it’s more of a progress report than a project plan.
 Presto – a few clicks, some data entry, and your presentation are good to go.

 If this describes you and your need for a Gantt chart, stop reading here.
 Download this Gantt Chart template, use it, and live happily forever after.
 If it doesn’t, keep reading.

 Why Are There Free Excel Gantt Chart Templates?

-An eagle-eyed searcher may notice that many of the results in that free online Gantt Google template search are from project management software companies.
+An eagle-eyed searcher may notice that many of the results in a “free online Gantt template” search are from project management software companies.
 There is a reason these companies are giving you an alternative to their product for free.

 1) Excel Gantt chart templates don’t work.